 The Flute Choir Call for Scores is open to composers who write original works for flute choir/flute orchestra.
 Compositions must be no longer than twelve minutes as demonstrated by the required recording.
 Works must include a minimum of six parts, including any combination of instrumentation of piccolo, C flute, alto flute, bass flute, and optional contrabass flute, but no other non-flute instruments or electronic tracks.
 If the score as originally conceived by the composer includes any other acoustic instruments, or a pre-recorded electronic part, the composer must include replacement or substitute part(s) to be played by a member of the acoustic flute family.
 Compositions will be judged according to their function and effect as a completely flute-based work.
 The winning composition will be performed at the NFA Convention by one of the auditioned flute choirs with no additional instruments or electronics.
 Please provide a recording of the work using only members of the flute family, synthesized flute voices, or string voices, as suggested in the information in Additional Submission Suggestions below.

-This annual competition selects one work each year to be premiered by the Professional Flute Choir, High School Flute Choir, or Collegiate Flute Choir, in rotation.
-This year's winning composition will be performed by the Collegiate Flute Choir during the 2022 NFA Convention in Chicago.
+This annual competition selects one work each year to be premiered by the Professional Flute Choir, Collegiate Flute Choir, or High School Flute Choir in rotation.
+This year's winning composition will be performed by the Professional Flute Choir during the 2024 NFA Convention in San Antonio (next year's winning composition will be performed by the Collegiate Flute Choir).
 The winning composition will also be displayed in the Exhibit Hall during the convention and deposited in the NFA Music Library at the University of Arizona.
 No prize money is awarded for this competition.

 Additional Submission Suggestions: